circleci/circleci-docs/jekyll/_cci2/language-python.md

 ## Configuration Walkthrough

-Every CircleCI project requires a configuration file located in `.circleci/config.yml`.
+Every CircleCI project requires a configuration file called `.circleci/config.yml`.
 Follow the steps below
-to build a `config.yml` from scratch.
+to create a complete `config.yml` file.

-### Specify Version
+### Specify a Version

 Every `config.yml` starts with the [`version`]({{ site.baseurl }}/2.0/configuration-reference/#version) key.
 This key is used